-It is not often one gets to work on an engagement where you get to build a system from the ground-up.
+It is not often that one gets to work on an engagement where there is an opportunity to build a system from the ground-up.
 Thought I would briefly share the experience.

 As in many transformation engagements, we started with discovery but it was structured differently.
 We had to understand their domain, pilot projects context & deliverable, and the customer engagement model.
 It was discovery cum agile feasibility study.
 At the end of which, we decided to go ahead with the pilot projects.

 There were many factors that helped us succeed in this engagement.
 I believe the most influencing factors were these two:

 - We worked with the sponsor and the initiative owner to determine: (a) Leadership Vision and expected outcomes, and (b) Engagement Objectives for the Pilot and the associated success criteria